-There are times when shopping for a bigger, better or more fuel-efficient car makes a lot of sense, but you still have decisions to make when it comes to the car you have.
-In many cases, trading in your car at a dealership is easier and more cost-efficient than trying to sell it on your own.
-This is especially true if you still have a loan on your current vehicle.
+There are times when shopping for a bigger, better or more fuel-efficient car makes a lot of sense.
+But first, you’ll need to decide if you want to sell your current vehicle or trade it in at the dealership — the latter is generally much easier and cost-efficient, especially if you have an outstanding loan on the vehicle.

 6 ways to boost car trade-in value